technicalpickles/jeweler/README.markdown

 ## Kicking off a new project

 Jeweler provides a generator.
-It depends on you setting up [local github configuration](http://github.com/blog/180-local-github-config).
+It requires you to [setup your name and email for git](http://github.com/guides/tell-git-your-user-name-and-email-address) and [your username and token for GitHub](http://github.com/guides/local-github-config).

     jeweler the-perfect-gem